 During the Qing Dynasty, Wang Zhihe, living in Anhui Province, forgot Tofu for a long time; therefore, it had a smelly and green substance.
 Then, he fried it and found it super delicious.
 He decided to sell it, and Stinky Tofu has gained popularity in other Chinese places.

-In Hong Kong, this dish is usually served as street food in hawkers rather than appears in restaurants.
+In Hong Kong, this dish is usually served as street food rather than appearing in restaurants.
 To create the unique odor, the traditional chefs marinate it in vegetables and meat brine for a month while the modern cooks reduce it to 1-2 days.

 The Tofu is divided into small pieces and deep-fried in hot oil to create crunchy and golden-brown outer.
 However, the inner texture is still smooth and soft, like velvet.
 You should combine it with Hoisin sauce to eat it like an authentic Hong Konger.